 The ISX12N will be available with ratings from 320 to 400 hp and up to 1,450 lb-ft. of torque.
 The heavy-duty engine is designed for long haul, regional haul, refuse, vocational trucks, as well as motor coach and commuter buses.

 These new engines build upon the experience gained from over 80,000 Cummins Westport engines currently in service and provide a present-day solution to urban air quality issues.
-All CWI engines can be fueled using compressed natural gas (CNG) or liquefied natural gas (LNG), and when renewable natural gas (RNG) from landfill, waste treatment, or agricultural biodigesters is used, significant additional GHG reductions are achieved.
+All CWI engines can be fueled using CNG or LNG, and when renewable natural gas (RNG) from landfill, waste treatment, or agricultural biodigesters is used, significant additional GHG reductions are achieved.